nextflow-io/nextflow/docs/operator.rst

     are applied.
 However, the main difference between them is that the former returns a newly create channel whose content is identical to the source one.
 This allows the *view* operator to be chained like other operators.

+.. _operator-close:

 close
 ------

-The ``close`` operator send a termination signal over the channels, causing downstream processes or operators to stop.
+The ``close`` operator send a termination signal over the channel, causing downstream processes or operators to stop.
 In a common usage scenario channels are closed implicitly by Nextflow, so won't need to use this operator.

+See also: :ref:`channel-empty` factory method.